Taggle: Combining Overview and Details in Tabular Data Visualizations: Visualization and Interaction Design

-As grouping establishes a visual order in the table, attributes that define a grouping are moved to the top of the data selection panel and to the corresponding place in the sorting hierarchy.
-By default, the order of attributes in the sorting hierarchy corresponds to the grouping hierarchy and the visual order of attributes in the table.
-An exception to this is the case in which items are grouped based on a binned numerical attribute, but sorted according to a different attribute.
-Figure~\ref{fig:fertility} illustrates a case in which the countries were first grouped based on percentage of women who had \textit{sex before the age of 15} with a threshold set to 15 percent (Figure~\ref{fig:fertility} (a)), but sorted according to \textit{fertility rate} (Figure~\ref{fig:fertility} (b)).
-Interestingly, only African and North American countries fell within the group with high percentages of \textit{sex before 15}.
+Figure~\ref{fig:fertility} illustrates a case in which the countries were first grouped based on the percentage of women who had \textit{sex before the age of 15} with a threshold set to 15 percent (Figure~\ref{fig:fertility} (a)), but sorted according to \textit{fertility rate} (Figure~\ref{fig:fertility} (b)).
+Interestingly, only African and North American countries fell within the group with high percentages of \textit{sex before the age of 15}.
 Sorting the table by \textit{fertility rates} shows a clear difference between the countries of the two continents, with North American countries having much lower fertility rates than the African countries in this group.
-This correlates to the level of \textit{human development index}.
+Fertility rate also correlates inversely with the level of \textit{human development index}.

+Groups are represented by rows showing an aggregate of the items they contain.
+Group headers are assigned a uniform height that is about twice that of a row shown in detail mode.
+We use dedicated visual encodings for aggregate items.
+For example, instead of bar plots for individual items, we show a histogram or a box plot that represents the whole group (see Figure~\ref{fig:aids} (f)).
+As discussed earlier, the items in a group can be shown below its header, partially hidden based on a degree of interest function, or completely hidden.
+In Figure~\ref{fig:aids}, for instance, only the first 10 African countries with a low and medium \textit{human development index} are displayed.